GunnarKarlsson/FirstPersonExplorationGameSkyIslands/README.md

 # Sky Islands

-Sky Islands is a FPS survival game for desktop, made in Unity.
+Sky Islands is a first-person survival game for desktop, made in Unity.
 Game is developed and tested on Mac.
 Assets are created in Blender.

 # How to Play
 + WASD / Arrows to move.
 Space to jump.